niplav/site/notes.md

-We or our descendants might care a lot about this massenergy, since if we can't use dark matter or dark energy, it would represent most of the matter available in the universe.
+We or our descendants might care a lot about this massenergy, since if we can't use dark matter or dark energy, it would represent most of the resources available in the universe.

 So it would be cool if we had a method of collecting this intergalacic plasma & dust, and ideally one that fulfills these properties: